student-to-software-engineer/student-to-software-engineer/docs/1-introduction/5-my-background-and-bias.md

 # 1.5.
 My Background and Bias

 I’m not a professor.
 I’m not an author.
-And I haven’t been in the industry for decades.
+And I haven’t spent decades in the industry.

 I’m just a student who has been through the same struggles you’re facing right now and I know first hand how overwhelming it can be to navigate the tech job market as a student.